open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 ### Mines

 You may place mine tokens around the track, or these may be placed by cars with a mine dropper.
 These should be no larger than 30mm circles.
 If any car moves within 1 inch of the mine it explodes and is removed from the battlefield.
-Any car within an inch of the token when it explodes takes d6 hits, each hit does 2 Damage, and has a Piercing attribute of 2.
+Any car within an inch of the token when it explodes takes d6 hits as though hit by a weapon with Damage 5,and Piercing 2.

 ## Building a Team